rhjdjong/SlipLib/README.rst

    ``b'\xdb'``, ``b'\xdb\xdd'``

-As a consequence, an *ESC* byte in a slip packet must always be followed by an *ESC_END* or an *ESC_ESC* byte;
+As a consequence, an *ESC* byte in an encoded slip packet must always be followed by an *ESC_END* or an *ESC_ESC* byte;
 anything else is a protocol error.